 We always cheer this one woman for doing the so-called men’s job, but do we ever think that why just only 1 woman. why not 15, 20 or more?.
 Why are we stuck at the figure of just one and two?
 Figure two is again interesting.
 The officials think that if there are two women, then they both would have a company of each other.
 Wow!
 What a logic!!

-100% gender equality is just a myth, never found in the real world today.
-But at least we can change this for the next generation, by updating the educational syllabus in a way that has stories of great men and women both equally.
-But again when that child goes home, the parents can change their minds.
-But still, when this child grows up and becomes parent, he/she will start teaching their kids about gender equality.
+100% gender equality is just a myth, never found in the real world.
+But at least we can change this for the next generation, by updating the educational syllabus in a way that has equal stories of great men and women both.
+But again when that child goes home, the parents (with their old mindset) can again change the kid’s mind, reversing what that kid has learned in the school.
+But still, when this child grows up and becomes a parent, he/she will start teaching their kids about gender equality.
 And that will be the beginning of the long journey.
 I think the gender equality flight has taken off slowly, but it will take decades to arrive for sure.